Naft Tehran F.C.: Hazfi Cup champions

 During the 2015–16 season, Naft encountered severe financial issues and could not pay the players and coaching staff.
 The National Iranian Oil Company decided to sell the club and it was believed that relegated Malavan would buy the clubs rights and remain in the Persian Gulf Pro League.
 However, Behnam Pishro Company bought Naft and the team remained in Tehran.

 After Alireza Mansourian left the club to become head coach of Esteghlal, the club hired Iranian legend Ali Daei to lead the club.
 After Daei took over the team in 2016, financial issues in the club continued.
 Despite this Naft was fighting for an AFC Champions League spot for most of the season.
 Naft also had success in the Hazfi Cup, Daei's team defeated Sepahan 1–0 to advance to the final against Tractor.
 In the final Sajjad Shahbazzadeh scored a late winner for Naft as the club won its first major domestic title.

 Relegation to 3rd Division and dissolution

 After Disturbance in the Club Regarding Ownership Issue, it was declared that Naft Tehran Relegated to 3rd Division and 2018–19 Azadegan League will resume with remaining 17 teams.

 Supporters

 Before Naft's successful season in the AFC Champions League, the club had only a few supporters who were mostly workers of the National Iranian Oil Company.
 In 2015 after a third-place finish in the league, reaching the final of the Hazfi Cup and advancing to the quarter-finals of the Champions League the club gained some supporters and became the third most popular team in Tehran behind Persepolis and Esteghlal.

-Relegation to 3rd Division

-After the Disturbance in the Club Regarding Ownership Issue, it was declared that Naft Tehran Relegated to 3rd Division and 2018–19 Azadegan League will resume with remaining 17 teams.